xynicole/Secure_Chat_Server/README.md

 # Secure_Chat_Server
 1. run server
-2. run client as many you want
+2. run client as many as you want
+3. start chat